Caligula... The Untold Story: Home media

 The hardcore cut was first distributed on home video by "Movie Time" in the Netherlands on VHS in an abbreviated form, dubbed in English with Dutch subtitles.
 The onscreen title reads Caligula...
 The Untold Story, while the title on the cover is Caligula II - The Forbidden Story.

-Both a long softcore and the hardcore cuts were released in Germany in a joint edition as Caligula 2 - The Untold Story (Caligula 2 - Die wahre Geschichte) by the label X-rated in its "Joe D'Amato Collection".
+Both the softcore and hardcore cuts were released in Germany in a joint edition as Caligula 2 - The Untold Story (Caligula 2 - Die wahre Geschichte) by the label X-rated in its "Joe D'Amato Collection".
 A DVD edition with similar content was later released in Italy by Stormovie.
-The running times vary on home video, with an 80 minute running time for the softcore version and a 125 minute running time for the hardcore version.
+The running times vary on home video, with an 80 minute running time for the softcore version, and a 125 minute running time for the hardcore version.

 Reception

 Contemporary reviews

 Contemporary reviews were negative.
 In June 1983, A. Valdata observed in La Stampa that despite its title, the film's story was like that of a common comic book, that the protagonist aped Malcolm McDowell in Caligula and that the film was better suited for a red light cinema.
 In September, an anonymous reviewer at the Segno-cinema noted that the small national production profited from the censorship imposed on Brass' Caligula by devising a costumed soft-core screenplay replete with absurdities and approximations, and that the untold story had better been left untold.

 In France, P. Mérigeau thought that apart from some habitually horrific scenes (such as tongues cut off, a prostitute coupling with a horse, a newborn child thrown against a wall), there was an absolute void.
 He called the screenplay nonexistent, the characters for the most part incomprehensible, and wrote that he would rather not talk about the actors' performances.